mroonga/mroonga/doc/source/developer.rst

 How we are developing
 ---------------------

-We, the mroonga development project, are doing Ticket Driven Development by using a BTS named Redmine.
+We, the Mroonga development project, are doing Ticket Driven Development by using a BTS named Redmine.

 The location of our Redmine site is the following.